brainix/pottery/README.md

 ```

 If 10 seconds isn&rsquo;t enough to complete executing your critical section,
-then you can specify your own timeout:
+then you can specify your own auto release time (in milliseconds):

 ```python
 >>> printer_lock = Redlock(key='printer', auto_release_time=15*1000)